 1. Studying the relationships between physical activity, fitness, cognition and the brain

-2. Examining the neural correlates of cognition, with an emphasis in memory
+2. Examining the neural correlates of cognition (emphasis in episodic memory)

 3. Applying advanced MRI techniques to clinical populations with memory impairments